Retro-Devils/Devils-Box/README.md

-## Some stuff someone said at some point.
+## Some stuff someone said at some point, somewhere .

 "I don’t regret the things I’ve done, I regret the things I didn’t do when I had the chance."

 "In order to succeed, your desire for success should be greater than your fear of failure."

 "I feel like a slice of butter, on a big oh pile of flapjacks. "

+“Do you want to know who you are?
+Don't ask.
+Act!
+Action will delineate and define you.”

 "Madness?
 No......this is SPARTA!!!!"